 Routes are well marked out of the parking lot area.
 We chose to do a circular route around the mountain peak counter clock wise, which took us about 5 hours.
 This was covered at a decent pace by two reasonably fit people.
 If you wanted to doddle, or allow for a slower pace, I would suggest adding an hour to your plans.
 Staying to the right side of the peak initially, the first section is twisted among rocks but soon turns into a good path that leads under the cliffs.
 Initially there’s little altitude gain along this path, but before the half way point at Fedare-Forcella Nuvolao ski resort, definitely prepare for lots of ups and downs, and switch backs on the uphill traverse.
 We did this hike on July 26, in what you would consider peak season, and we were literally one of the few pairs on it – at least within our site line.
 The chalet offered a scenic rest, as well as bathroom stop, but be sure to bring your own water or purchase a refill there.
 Water on tap is not potable.
 The return to the parking lot was via the other side of the peak.
 That trail was a little less well marked, steep at points, and had a few areas requiring a scramble across fallen rocks and unstable shale.
 It could get tricky if wet, and even in the dry, we danced over parts that moved beneath our feet at pitch.
 At home we would definitely have been wearing hiking boots to protect our ankles, but since we had only planned to fit in a few short hikes, and our bag capacity was limited, we did this trail in sturdy running shoes.
 Even though we got there by 10 am and completed the hike in 5 hours during a warm summer day, we could definitely feel the cooling air settling in by later in the afternoon.
 Packing a warm jacket, or rain gear for a change in weather would be advisable.
 It’s not really somewhere where you want to be stuck on the mountain injured or having missed a trail sign, as the sun is going down.

 We staged both of these hikes while staying in Cortina.
-While I’m not sure I’d recommend camping to anyone else, it mostly due to our lack of good gear that contributed to this.
+While I’m not sure I’d recommend camping to anyone else, it was mostly due to our lack of good gear that contributed to this.
 The Olympia camp site was in a lovely location, outside of town and by a river.
 Amenities were excellent, right down to hot showers and the licensed restaurant with great food and a mountain view.
 It was however a bit like recreating with the masses, with sites very close to each other, and most had more luxurious set ups then our tent.
-Even among the tenting crowd, we were minimally prepared – a light weight sleeping bag and fleece blanket, and two half sized yoga mats (I was definitely missing my MEC inflatable camping mat by 2am).
+Even among the tenting crowd, we were minimally prepared – a light weight sleeping bag and fleece blanket, and two half sized yoga mats (I was definitely missing my MEC inflatable Therm-a-Rest camping mat by 2am).
 It’s not the gear we would have camped with in Canada for sure, but we were keeping things light and compact, unsure if we would even camp at all during our time in Europe.